There is a lack of tourism apps that are culturally relevant and responsive, particularly in South America.

 DEFINING THE PROBLEM

-Iterate a tourism app for South America from post it’s to prototype.
+Design a tourism app for South America from post it’s to prototype.

 Design an app that focuses on cultural responsive and relevant tourism.
 Our mission for this app was to generate revenue through tourism while creating a tool for cultural education and insight, safety as a priority and encouraging people from diverse backgrounds to find and share their adventure in South America.